semrush/intergalactic/website/docs/filter-group/filter-rules/filter-rules.md

 **Custome range**

-The user can copy / paste values into the input, increase / decrease them by the step set for InputNumber - 1.
+The user can copy/paste values into the input, increase/decrease them by the step set for InputNumber - 1.

 - If the user entered a value between 100 and 100, show keywords with an exact value of 100.
 - If the user entered a value from 100 in the left input, show data from 100 to maximum values.